richie48/MT5-launcher/README.md

 This script is not packaged as it only relies on go official packages
 ```
-go run main.go
+BASE_DIR=/mnt/c/"Program Files"/"MetaTrader 5" go run .
 ```
 Ensure to format if making any modification `gofmt -w main.go`
+Logging only top level issues, everything else is printed to the terminal